Anti Epileptic Medication

 Before starting you on them, it is important that your neurologist finds out as much as possible about your epilepsy.
 This is because the medication that they prescribe depends on making sure you have epilepsy and finding the type(s) of seizures you have.
 The medication will need to be taken regularly and often over a number of years.
 Your neurologist will take into account any other medical conditions you may have and the medication for those to make sure there is no contra-indication which would cause undesirable side effects.

-From Wednesday 11 January2012, doctors have new advice on the drugs they should prescribe their patients who have epilepsy.
+From Wednesday 11 January2012, doctors had new advice on the drugs they should prescribe their patients who have epilepsy.
 This comes as the National Institute for Health and Clinical Excellence (NICE), the healthcare guidance body, updates the pharmacological recommendations from its clinical guideline on the diagnosis and management of the condition.

 The guideline has been revised to fully incorporate newer anti-epileptic drugs (AEDs) which have emerged in UK clinical practice since the original guidance was published in 2004.